2021–22 Liga I

 The 2021–22 Liga I (also known as Casa Liga 1 for sponsorship reasons) was the 104th season of the Liga I, the top professional league for Romanian association football clubs.
 The season started on 15 July 2021 and ended in May 2022.
-It was the sixth to take place since the play-off/play-out format has been introduced, and CFR Cluj was four-time defending champion.
+It was the seventh to take place since the play-off/play-out format has been introduced, and CFR Cluj was four-time defending champion.

 After the conclusion of the regular season, teams were divided according to their place to enter either the championship play-offs or the relegation play-outs.

 The teams ranked 15th and 16th at the end of the play-out tournament were directly relegated, while the 13th and 14th places played a promotion/relegation play-off against 3rd and 4th places from Liga II.

 Teams

 The league consistsed of 16 teams: 12 from the 2020–21 Liga I, two teams from the 2020–21 Liga II, and the winners of the 2020–21 promotion/relegation play-off.